Back to Blog

 Tap Into Caregiver Financial Assistance Programs

-Numerous organizations offer direct support to Caregivers.
-These may include respite care stipends, transportation assistance, equipment grants, or tax deductions for qualifying expenses.
-Programs through the National Council on Aging (NCOA), your local Area Agency on Aging, or the Administration for Community Living are excellent places to begin.
+Numerous organizations offer direct support to caregivers, including respite care stipends, transportation assistance, equipment grants, and tax deductions for qualifying expenses.
+Programs through the National Council on Aging (NCOA), your local Area Agency on Aging, or the Administration for Community Living are excellent places to start.

-You might also find state-level Caregiver assistance programs that offer monthly cash support or reimbursements for caregiving-related costs.
-During tax season, be sure to explore credits such as the Child and Dependent Care Credit, as well as deductions for medical expenses, mileage, and supplies.
-These benefits can significantly offset your caregiving costs when planned and implemented effectively.
+During tax season, explore credits such as the Child and Dependent Care Credit, as well as deductions for medical expenses, mileage, and supplies.
+These benefits can significantly offset caregiving costs when planned and implemented effectively.

 FAQs About Managing Healthcare Costs for a Loved One

-Caregivers can manage healthcare costs by tracking expenses, creating a care-specific budget, researching insurance coverage, and using tools like Caily to stay organized and avoid costly oversights
+Caregivers can manage healthcare costs by tracking all expenses, creating a care-specific budget, researching insurance coverage, and using shared digital tools to stay organized and avoid costly oversights.
+Building a dedicated caregiving budget with an emergency buffer is one of the most impactful first steps.

 What are some hidden caregiving expenses families should plan for?

-In addition to hospital costs, Caregivers often face hidden expenses like lost income, travel, home modifications, and incidental purchases.
-Using smart Caregiver financial tips, like budgeting, tax deductions, and assistance programs, can help manage these added pressures.
+In addition to medical bills, caregivers often face hidden expenses like lost income, travel costs, home modifications, and incidental purchases.
+Budgeting proactively, exploring tax deductions, and researching assistance programs can help manage these added pressures before they become a crisis.